-7 days from 9:00am - 5:00pm
+7 days from 9:00am - 5:00pm Gallery:

-April - Sept 11:30am to 1pm and 2pm to 3:30pm
+Dot Painting: April - Sept 11:30am to 1pm and 2pm to 3:30pm

 Oct - March 10:30am to 12pm and 1:30pm to 3pm

-1.5hrs

-Allages
+Duration: 15hrs Age group: All ages

-From \$35 / private group experiences available
+From \$35 / private group experiences available Pricina:

-Up to 250
+Capacity: Up to 250

 Maruku Arts

 Uluru-Kata Tjuta National Park NT

-- 0499 829 635 т
+0499 829 635

-- dotpainting@maruku.com.au Ε
+dotpainting@maruku.com.au

-- maruku.com.au W
+maruku.com.au

-Parks Australia - Uluru-Kata Tjuta National Park educational experiences

-Parks Australia have a variety of quality resources available to value add to your excursion to Uluru-Kata Tjura National Park (UKTNP).
+Parks Australia - Uluru-Kata Tjuta National Park educational experiences Parks Australia have a variety of quality resources available to value add to your excursion to Uluru-Kata Tjuta National Park (UKTNP).
 Exclusive educational experiences enable students to connect with country and learn directly from the Anangu Traditional Owners and park rangers.
-Contact Parks Australia to arrange:

-- an introduction to Uluru-Kata Tjuta National Park at the Cultural Centre - cultural elements activity at the Cultural Centre - a ranger-guided Mala walk.
+Contact Parks Australia to arrange: - an introduction to Uluru-Kata Tjuta National Park at the Cultural Centre - cultural elements activity at the Cultural Centre - a ranger-guided Mala walk.

 A range of downloadable activities are available online for your group to complete either prior to arrival or during their visit.
 Additional resources include videos and information on languages, nature and bush foods.
 Bookings are essential for school groups.

-Apply for free park entry online: www.environment.gov.au/uluru/education/schools
+Apply for free park entry online: www.environment.gov.au/uluru/education/schools Open:

-Open:

 Cultural Centre: 7 days 7am to 6pm

-UKTNP: hours vary with the seasons

-Duration: From 1 - 2hrs activity dependent
+UKTNP: hours vary with the seasons From 1 - 2hrs activity dependent Duration:

 Age group: All ages

-Pricing: From \$77 per group of 13 students activity dependent (additional students extra)
+Pricing: From \$77 per group of 13 students activity

+dependent (additional students extra)

 Capacity: Activity dependent

 Parks Australia

 Uluru-Kata Tjuta National Park NT

-- 08 8956 1128 т
+08 8956 1128

-- uluru.education@environment.gov.au E
+uluru.education@environment.gov.au

-- W parksaustralia.gov.au/uluru/
+parksaustralia.gov.au/uluru/

 Red Spaces

-Remote Education Tours 4hr Aboriginal Cultural Discovery

 Established by Leroy Beachley in 1999, and operated together with his partner Jen Davis, Red Spaces' main focus is on cultural experiences at Uluru.
 Originally established to introduce Ayers Rock Resort staff to Anangu culture and the wonders of the surrounding landscape, they now deliver tours to more than 60 secondary schools from VIC, NSW and QLD.

 Red Spaces is passionate about sharing regional knowledge with visitors, particularly Australian school groups.
 Privileged to work with Anangu guides they, along with their families, welcome visitors to Anangu homelands and truly look forward to sharing stories of this unique place with your students.

 Red Spaces provide experienced accredited guided walking tours of Uluru, with options including full base walks, Mala and / or Kuniya walks, Walpa Gorge or Valley of the Winds at Kata Tjuta.
 Red Spaces also provides quality accredited 'step-on' guide services for inside the Park and can join your coach driver to discover the area.

 Tours and packages can be customised to meet each schools' requirements and time frames.
 Extended multi-day touring options are also available.

-Open: Yearround
+Open: Year round

 Duration: 3hrs to extended multi-day tours

-Age group: Allages
+Age group: All ages

-Pricing: Program dependent
+Program dependent Pricing:

-Capacity: Up to 21 in Red Spaces vehicles / more with step-on
+Up to 21 in Red Spaces vehicles / more with step-on Capacity:

 guide services

 Red Spaces

+Yulara NT

-Yulara NT T 0411 169 759
+0411 169 759

-- E redspacesleroy@gmail.com - W redspaces.com.au
+redspacesleroy@gmail.com

+redspaces.com.au